Jonathan2251/lbd/source/othertype.rst

     ...
   }

-The setBooleanContents() purpose as following, but I don't know it well.
+The purpose of setBooleanContents() is as follows, but its details are not well understood.
-Without it, the ch7_1_bool2.ll still works as below.
+Without it, ch7_1_bool2.ll still works as shown below.

-The IR input file ch7_1_bool2.ll is used in testing here since the c++ version need flow control which is not supported at this point.
+The IR input file ch7_1_bool2.ll is used for testing, as the C++ version requires flow control, which is not supported at this point.
-File ch_run_backend.cpp include the test fragment for bool as below.
+The file ch_run_backend.cpp includes a test fragment for bool, as shown below.

 .. rubric:: include/llvm/Target/TargetLowering.h
 .. code-block:: c++